mansura-habiba/autonomous-identity/README.md

   node under its envelope without boilerplate; `issue_and_delegate_tree` builds a multi-agent delegation tree at invoke time from a JSON spec (planner output, request payload, database row).
-- **Langflow** — `IdentityAgent` custom component (drop-in replacement for the stock `AgentComponent`) that records user→agent and agent→agent delegations.
-See `/Users/mansurah/GitHub/langflow/custom_components/` for the component and wiring guide.
 - **A2A (Agent2Agent)** — sample server + executor that read the envelope
   off `metadata['autonomous_identity.envelope_json']` on each `SendMessageRequest`.
 Single-trust-domain version in